deatrich/linux-home-server/linux-server.md

 the up/down arrow keys can be used to recall your previous commands.
 You can edit an entry in your previous commands using the left/right arrow keys.

-You will find that the 'TAB' key is very useful for command-line completion.
+You will find that the 'TAB' key (shown below as *<TAB>*) is very useful for command-line completion.
 Suppose you are going to use the command 'timedatectl'.
 You start by typing the word 'time' and then hit the TAB key once, then again when you do not get a response.
 You will see 4 possible commands as shown below.
 Then to complete